marcusbotacin/Dropper/README.md

 ## Available Material

 * The *filesystem.exe* directory hosts a project for an EXE binary that drops tha payload to the filesystem and creates the process from it.
+* The *bin.samples* directory hosts sample binaries for testing purposes.

 ## Usage